zowe/docs-site/docs/extend/extend-apiml/create-apiml-extension.md

 # Create an Extension for API ML

 Zowe allows extenders to define their own extension for API ML.
 Follow the steps in this article to create your extension and include it to the
-API Gateway classpath:
+API Gateway classpath.

+**Note:** The `api-sample-extension-package` contains a sample `manifest.yml` and the `apiml-sample-extension` JAR to use and modify for your application.

+**Follow these steps:**

 1. Create a JAR file from your extension.
+See [API ML sample extension](https://github.com/zowe/api-layer/blob/master/apiml-sample-extension) to model the format of the JAR.
-2. Create a `manifest.yml` with the following structure (check out [Packaging z/OS extensions](../packaging-zos-extensions.md) for more information):
+2. Create a `manifest.yml` with the following structure.
+See the sample [`manifest.yml`](https://github.com/zowe/api-layer/blob/master/apiml-sample-extension-package/src/main/resources/manifest.yaml) to model the format of the yaml file.

+For more information, see [Packaging z/OS extensions](../packaging-zos-extensions.md).

    **Example:**
     ```yaml